 - Are you taking any medicines?

-- Does it happen at particular times such as after you have eaten, after your cancer treatment, with certain foods?
+- Does it happen at particular times such as after you have eaten or after your cancer treatment?

-- Are you taking any drugs to help?
+- Are you taking any medicines to help?

 - How much is your diarrhoea stopping you from doing day to day things?

-Although you might find it embarrassing or inconvenient to speak to your doctor or nurse about your diarrhoea, the sooner they can treat it the more comfortable you will feel.
+Although you might find it embarrassing to speak to your doctor or nurse about your diarrhea, remember they are used to talking about this and will want to help.
+And the sooner they can treat it the more comfortable you will feel.